-- 1. RECOGNIZES the special needs of undergraduate premedical students.
-(1990) - 2.
-SUPPORTS the pursuit of interests outside the basic sciences for premedical students both within the curriculum and in extracurricular activities.
+- 1. SUPPORTS the pursuit of interests outside the basic sciences for premedical students both within the curriculum and in extracurricular activities.
 (1990) - 3.
 ENCOURAGES clinical exposure in premedical curricula.
 (1990) - 4.
 SUPPORTS the exposure of premedical students to course work in humanistic and evidence-based studies including, but not limited to, sociology, philosophy, ethics and statistics.
 (2005) - 5.
 ENCOURAGES mentoring and an ongoing mutual support system between medical and pre-medical students within AMSA.
 (2009) - 6.
-ENCOURAGES the instruction of foreign languages and cultural competency as early as possible in the premedical curricula and to a level of fluency that provides communicative competency in patient interactions, including but not limited to, the ability to obtain a complete history and physical examination and the ability to communicate about diagnoses and treatment plans.
+ENCOURAGES the instruction of foreign languages and cultural competency as early as possible in the premedical curricula and to a level of fluency that provides communicative competency in patient interactions.
 (2009)